Caspar Veldkamp

-A former ambassador to Israel (2011–2015) and Greece (2015–2019), he started his political career as a member of the House of Representatives for the New Social Contract (NSC) party in 2023.
+A career diplomat, Veldkamp previously served as Ambassador of the Netherlands to Israel (2011–2015) and to Greece (2015–2019), and as a member of the board of directors of the European Bank for Reconstruction and Development (EBRD) in London (2020–2023).
+He entered politics in 2023 as a member of the House of Representatives for the New Social Contract (NSC) party.